harryrabin/bun-patchbay/README.md

 <img src="PatchBay-logo.png" alt="PatchBay Logo" width="250">

 PatchBay is a dead-simple modular + declarative web framework built for Bun.
+PatchBay is strongly opinionated to make it as simple and plug-n-play as possible; but generally pretty flexible if you're okay getting your hands dirty.

+PatchBay is synchronous.
+Nothing internal uses promises or callbacks.
+This may change in the future, but expect to use promise chaining if you're using async libraries.

 Just like Bun itself, PatchBay is in infancy – but as Bun grows, so too will PatchBay.

 ---